gmaclennan/custom-error-creator/README.md

 ## Why?

-Experimental module (as-yet unpublished) that lets you define errors declaratively and get back proper classes with:
+Lets you define errors declaratively and get back proper classes with:

 - **Typed error codes** — catch and handle errors by code, not by sniffing message strings